-If this occurs, you can advise the OMA, OMA member, or (in the case of alcohol advertising) Ad Standards, and OMA members will ensure that the content is removed.
+If this occurs, you should notify the OMA, OMA member, or (in the case of advertising of alcohol and alcohol alternative products) Ad Standards, and OMA members will ensure that the content is removed.

 06 WHAT IS THE OMA'S ROLE?